 Meet the South Carolina Paper Wasp

 The South Carolina paper wasp is easy to spot.
 About an inch long, these wasps have slim, shiny bodies and long legs that dangle as they fly.
 Their yellow-and-black or reddish-brown markings make them look similar to other stinging insects like hornets or yellow jackets.
-However, they’re a bit more laid-back than some of their cousins, though they’re still protective of their nests.

 While paper wasps aren’t as aggressive as some other stinging insects, they’ll defend their nests if they feel threatened.
 A single sting can be painful, and since they can sting multiple times, it’s best to keep your distance.
 For those with allergies, even a single sting can be dangerous.